sabzco/kubit-docs/docs/en/account/forgot-password.md

 Finally, enter your new password and click **Submit**:
 ![Account: new password](img/enter-new-password.png)

-After changing and confirming your new password, you will be redirected to the Kubit user panel.
+After changing and confirming the new password, you will be redirected to the Kubit user panel.